Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Discussion

 \subsubsection{Ensemble learning method}

 Ensemble of classifiers is one of the effective defences for black-box adversarial example.
-A number of classifiers are trained with either a subset of features, or a subset of training samples.
-The final classification result is made based on the decision of different classifiers (\textit{e.g.}, a majority voting).
-Therefore, to break ensemble defence, an adversarial example must works for most of the classifiers.
-However, in our $C\&W$ attack, we can adjust the attack confidence to let the adversarial example move further in the feature space, until it is moved across the decision boundaries of all the classifiers.
-Another way to bypass ensemble defence is to optimise an adversarial example over the expectation of multiple sub-classifiers.
-However, this way of bypassing ensemble defence is time consuming and computational-heavy.
+Instead of training one classifier using the full feature set and all training samples, a number of sub-classifiers are trained with either a subset of features, or a subset of training samples.
+The final classification result is then made based on the decision of different sub-classifiers with a specific rule, such as majority vote.
+We demonstrate the effectiveness of ensemble learning defence method against our attack.
+Two scenarios are considered: scenario F and scenario FTB.
+In scenario F, the attacker cannot query the target model, therefore he/she is not aware of the existence of the defence mechanism.
+In scenario FTB, the attacker can query the target model with the defence mechanism implemented, and get its prediction result.

+Fig. \ref{fig_ensemble} presents the results of applying ensemble learning method to defend our C\&W attack on MaMaDroid (family mode), in aforementioned two scenarios, respectively.
+Two ensemble strategies are implemented in both scenarios, in which each of 10 classifiers is trained with either 1/10 training samples, or 1/10 of features.
+Evasion rates with and without defence are reported.
+The results suggest that the ensemble learning method is effective in defending the attack when the attacker has least knowledge of the target model (i.e., scenario F), where the evasion rate decreased from 90\% to 40-59\% in different ensemble strategies.
+However, when the attacker is capable to query the target model (e.g., the model is implemented as an online service), the defence method cannot effectively defend the proposed attack.